Stevecaboose/CrusadersBot/README.md

 recommended that you run this while you're not using the computer.

 To get started download the "CrusadersBotFinal.zip", extract it and run the exe.
 Simple as that.
+The dist folder has the same files as the zip file.

 Hope you enjoy this.
 Happy clicking